mgatland/mcmanager/README.md

 This is unfinished, don't use it

 must do:
-* !! make dropbox path configurable on heroku side, make default match the path in the instructions + vultr side
+* [x] make dropbox path configurable on heroku side, make default match the path in the instructions + vultr side

 should do:
-* add in a safety check so you don't wipe your dropbox
+* add in a safety check so you can't wipe your dropbox by setting a bad dropboxFolder
 - [x] get player count directly from server, fixing that 5 minute delay

 could do:
 * Heroku: make the Vultr server type configurable instead of always 16GB of RAM
+* add automatic backups
+* I could make it work without a reserved IP - the admin tool could tell you the current IP of the server
 * add some kind of security to the heroku server?
-* add automatic backups
 * Heroku could create the startup script for you, so you don't have to set it up separately
 * Heroku could then, via the startup script, also create minecraft.service, putting all the configuration in once place
-* I could make it work without a reserved IP - the admin tool tells you what IP to use

 ### Minecraft server manager